 GROUND RULES

-When you join a gathering, these are the agreements that hold our space:
+When you join a gathering, you are agreeing to the following:

 What's shared at the sleepover stays at the sleepover.
 We create safety by honoring each other's trust.
 Don't share others' stories, names, or identifying details outside this space.